mosioc/markdown-to-html/README.md

 **Problem**: Ensuring consistent behavior across different browsers, especially with module imports.

-**Solution**: Tested on a development server (http-server; using NodeJS NPM) to properly serve modules and avoid CORS issues.
+**Solution**: Used a development server (http-server; NodeJS NPM) to properly serve modules and avoid CORS issues.

+## Code Quality Principles

+This project adheres to several code quality principles:

+1. **Single Responsibility Principle**: Each module does one thing and does it well
+2. **Immutability**: Functions avoid modifying their inputs directly
+3. **Defensive Programming**: Code validates inputs and handles errors gracefully
+4. **Progressive Enhancement**: Core functionality works even if some features aren't available
+5. **Accessibility**: ARIA attributes and semantic HTML ensure accessibility
+6. **Performance Optimization**: Efficient DOM operations and event handling

 ## Requirements